 Committee on the Judiciary

-- Privacy, Technology, and the Law (Chairman)
+- Privacy, Technology, and the Law (Ranking Member)

 - Antitrust, Competition Policy, and Consumer Rights

-- Administrative Oversight and the Courts
+- Immigration and the National Interest

 The Judiciary Committee oversees important legal issues such as civil rights, consumer protection, crime, and judicial nominations.
 Most Senators on the Judiciary Committee are lawyers, but I'm not.
 So at first I thought it was unusual that I was appointed to Judiciary.
 But I did some research, and it turns out that most Minnesotans aren't lawyers either.
 So I decided to use my spot on this Committee to ask the common sense questions that regular Minnesotans would ask and ensure that someone was looking out for how these issues affect consumers, small businesses, and individuals' civil rights.
 It's actually a pretty great Committee for doing those things.
 My first week in the Senate I got a great chance to speak up for regular Minnesotans as part of the nomination hearing for Supreme Court Justice Sonia Sotomayor, and I've since been involved in the discussion of how corporate donations will affect our American elections, and how the proposed NBC/Comcast merger is going to affect consumers.

 I am the Ranking Member on the subcommittee on Privacy, Technology, and the Law which includes oversight of laws and policies governing the collection, protection, use, and dissemination of commercial information by the private sector, including online behavioral advertising; privacy within social networking websites and other online privacy issues; enforcement and implementation of commercial information privacy laws and policies; use of technology by the private sector to protect privacy, enhance transparency and encourage innovation; privacy standards for the collection, retention, use and dissemination of personally identifiable commercial information; and privacy implications of new or emerging technologies.